Archibald Graham (cricketer)

 Archibald Clifford Graham (20 January 1917 – 10 June 2000) was a New Zealand cricketer.
 He played one first-class match for Otago in 1944/45.

 Graham was born at Dunedin in 1917 and educated at Otago Boys' High School.
 He worked as a journalist.
-Following his death in 2000 an obituary was published in the New Zealand Cricket Annual.
+Following his death in 2000 an obituary was published in the New Zealand Cricket Almanack.
 Graham's brother, Colin Graham, also played cricket for Otago.